James M. Ward: Dungeons & Dragons and TSR

-In 1989 he was inducted into the Academy of Adventure Gaming Arts & Design Hall of Fame.
-When TSR produced a second edition of AD&D (1989), Ward instituted changes such as removing assassins and half-orcs from the game, explaining in Dragon #154 (February 1990) that "[a]voiding the Angry Mother Syndrome has become a good, basic guideline for all of the designers and editors at TSR, Inc"; Ward printed many upset readers' replies in Dragon #158.
+When TSR produced a second edition of AD&D (1989), Ward instituted changes such as removing assassins and half-orcs as player character options from the game, explaining this decision in Dragon #154 (February 1990) that "[a]voiding the Angry Mother Syndrome has become a good, basic guideline for all of the designers and editors at TSR, Inc"; Ward printed many replies from upset players in Dragon #158.

 Ward can be glimpsed early in the Dragon Strike tutorial video playing the man who is slapped in the face at the king's party.

 Ward designed the Spellfire collectible card game.
-Ward was eventually made the VP for Creative Services, but left TSR over disagreements about how the company's crisis involving book sales in 1996 was handled.
+Ward was eventually made the VP for Creative Services.

+In 1996, TSR suffered another financial crisis when an unanticipated number of books were returned by booksellers.
+Ward was ordered to lay off thirty editors and designers, but Ward instead resigned.
+The financial crisis would shortly result in the company being bought by Wizards of the Coast.

 After TSR

-Ward designed the Dragon Ball Z Collectible Card Game.
-Ward founded the d20 company Fast Forward Entertainment with Timothy Brown, Lester Smith, John Danovich, and Sean Everett.
-From 2000 - 2005, he was President of Fast Forward Entertainment, an independent game development company.
+Now a freelance designer, Ward created the Dragon Ball Z Collectible Card Game.

+Ward then co-founded the d20 company Fast Forward Entertainment with Timothy Brown, Lester Smith, John Danovich, and Sean Everett, and from 2000 to 2005, he was president of the companyt of Fast Forward Entertainment, an independent game development company.
 Ward wrote Sete-Ka's Dream Quest (2006), an adventure gamebook published by Margaret Weis Productions.
 He wrote the Halcyon Blithe novel Dragonfrigate Wizard (Tor, 2006), which he considered one of his better and prouder creations.

-Ward joined Troll Lord Games, writing books such as the Towers of Adventures (2008) boxed set and the Of Gods & Monsters (2009) supplement for Castles & Crusades; Ward also became the editor for Troll Lord's C&C magazine, The Crusader Journal.
-Ward also wrote the horror fantasy game Tainted Lands (2009), based on C&Cs "SIEGE" system.
+Ward then joined Troll Lord Games, writing supplements such as the boxed set Towers of Adventures (2008) and the Castles & Crusades supplement Of Gods & Monsters (2009); Ward was also made the editor for their Castles & Crusades magazine, The Crusader Journal.
+Ward also wrote the horror fantasy game Tainted Lands (2009), based on the "SIEGE" system from Castles & Crusades.

-In June 2021, Ernie Gygax with Jeff R. Leason created a new, separate TSR company.
-The company is based out of Lake Geneva, Wisconsin; they plan to release table top games and operate the Dungeon Hobby Shop Museum, which is located in the first office building of the original TSR.
-Other original TSR employees contributing to the startup include Ward and Larry Elmore.
+Together with Frank Mentzer, Chris Clark and Tim Kask, Ward co-founded Eldritch Enterprises, which planned to publish a variety of general works as well as new creations for role-playing games.

+Ward wrote for Gygax Magazine beginning in 2013, including a new Metamorphosis Alpha adventure "They All Died at the International Space Station," which was also released as a standalone product.
+Ward was co-author of GiantLands by Wonderfilled, which was announced on Kickstarter in 2019 and shipped in 2022.

 Personal life

-James Ward married his wife Janean in the early 1970s, and they have three sons together, Breck, James, and Theon.
+In 1973, Ward married his high school sweetheart Janean M. Bray, and they had three sons together, James, Theon and Breck.

 In 2010, Ward was diagnosed with a serious neurological disorder that required treatment at the Mayo Clinic.
-His friend Tim Kask has helped to establish a fund to help Ward offset some of the medical bills.
+His friend Tim Kask helped to establish a fund to help Ward offset some of the medical bills.

+Ward died on March 18, 2024, at the age of 72.

+Legacy

+In 1989 Ward was inducted into the Academy of Adventure Gaming Arts & Design Hall of Fame.